avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 `cran.r-project.org/doc/manuals/R-intro.html <http://cran.r-project.org/doc/manuals/R-intro.html>`_.

-For more in-depth information and more examples on using the "graph" library for analysing graphs, look at the "graph" library documentation, `www.cran.r-project.org/web/packages/graph/index.html <http://www.cran.r-project.org/web/packages/graph/index.html>`_.
+For more in-depth information and more examples on using the "graph" package for analysing graphs, look at the "graph" package documentation, `www.cran.r-project.org/web/packages/graph/index.html <http://www.cran.r-project.org/web/packages/graph/index.html>`_.

-More information and examples on using the "RBGL" library is available in the RBGL documentation at `www.cran.r-project.org/web/packages/RBGL/index.html <http://www.cran.r-project.org/web/packages/RBGL/index.html>`_.
+More information and examples on using the "RBGL" package is available in the RBGL documentation at `www.cran.r-project.org/web/packages/RBGL/index.html <http://www.cran.r-project.org/web/packages/RBGL/index.html>`_.

-More information and examples on using the "Rgraphviz" library is available in the Rgraphviz documentation at `www.bioconductor.org/packages/release/bioc/html/Rgraphviz.html <http://www.bioconductor.org/packages/release/bioc/html/Rgraphviz.html>`_.
+More information and examples on using the "Rgraphviz" package is available in the Rgraphviz documentation at `www.bioconductor.org/packages/release/bioc/html/Rgraphviz.html <http://www.bioconductor.org/packages/release/bioc/html/Rgraphviz.html>`_.

-More information and examples on using the "igraph" library is available in the "igraph" documentation at `www.cran.r-project.org/web/packages/igraph/index.html <http://www.cran.r-project.org/web/packages/igraph/index.html>`_.
+More information and examples on using the "igraph" package is available in the "igraph" documentation at `www.cran.r-project.org/web/packages/igraph/index.html <http://www.cran.r-project.org/web/packages/igraph/index.html>`_.